-Moved by Trustee MacNeil
+Moved by Trustee MacNeil Seconded by Trustee Fera

 THAT the Niagara Catholic District School Board move into the In Camera Session.
-CARRIED

 The Niagara Catholic District School Board moved into the In Camera Session of the Board Meeting at 9:35 p.m. and reconvened at 10:25 p.m.